 In search of the best Indian restaurants in Dublin?
 This guide will make your belly happy!

-Located on Camden Street, Pickle is, in our opinion, one of the best Indian restaurants in Dublin City (hence it’s position at the number 1 spot!).
+Located on Camden Street, Pickle is, in our opinion, the best Indian restaurant in Dublin City hands down.
+This place really is something special.

-Dundrum’s Ananda has been creating tasty dishes since it opened back in 2008 and it’s one of a number of swanky Indian restaurants in Dublin where there’s an emphasis on fine dining.
+Dundrum’s Ananda has been creating stunning dishes since it opened back in 2008 and it’s one of a number of swanky Indian restaurants in Dublin where there’s an emphasis on fine dining.